Red Hat Training

 [my_lv_rmeta_2] /dev/sde1(0)

-RAID is not like traditional LVM mirroring.
-LVM mirroring required failed devices to be removed or the mirrored logical volume would hang.
-RAID arrays can keep on running with failed devices.
-In fact, for RAID types other than RAID1, removing a device would mean converting to a lower level RAID (for example, from RAID6 to RAID5, or from RAID4 or RAID5 to RAID0).
+RAID is not similar to traditional LVM mirroring.
+In case of LVM mirroring, remove the failed devices.
+Otherwise, the mirrored logical volume would hang while RAID arrays continue running with failed devices.
+For RAID levels other than RAID1, removing a device would mean converting to a lower RAID level, for example, from RAID6 to RAID5, or from RAID4 or RAID5 to RAID0.

-Therefore, rather than removing a failed device unconditionally and potentially allocating a replacement, LVM allows you to replace a failed device in a RAID volume in a one-step solution by using the --repair argument of the lvconvert command.
+Instead of removing a failed device and allocating a replacement, with LVM, you can replace a failed device that serves as a physical volume in a RAID logical volume by using the --repair argument of the lvconvert command.

 Prerequisites